BlackyWolf/TechTalks/Architecting Applications Using SOLID Principles/Stages/2 - Open-Closed Principle/Command Arguments/README.md

 The best way to learn this is through hands-on experience, so I encourage you to try making your own application in whatever language you prefer while using the concepts within this project.

-## Stage 1 - The Principle of Single Responsibility
+## Stage 2 - The Open/Closed Principle

 > *Software entities should be open for extension, but closed for modification.*
 >